 The Arch Rock trailhead is located at the Twin Tanks/Arch Rock Parking Lot.

 - If you enter from the West or North Entrance then drive south on Park Boulevard until you reach the junction with Pinto Basin.
 Drive South on Pinto Basin for just over 2 miles until you reach the Twin Tanks/Arch Rock Parking Lot.

-- If you enter the Park from the South, drive north on Cottonwood Springs Road and continuing North on Pinot Basin Road after reaching the junction of Pinto Basin Road and Cottonwood Springs Road close to the Cottonwood Springs Visitors Center.
-From there, it will take about 40 minutes to make the 28 mile trip north through the park to the Twin Tanks/Arch Rock Parking Lot.
+- If you enter the Park from the South, drive north on Cottonwood Springs Road and continue North on Pinot Basin Road after reaching the junction of Pinto Basin Road and Cottonwood Springs Road close to the Cottonwood Springs Visitors Center.
+From there, it will take about 40 minutes to make the 28-mile trip north through the park to the Twin Tanks/Arch Rock Parking Lot.